keyboardDrummer/Miksilo/docs/_docs/grammar/introduction.md

 order: 1
 ---

 BiGrammar is Blender's metalanguage for everything syntax related, whose main strength is that it defines both a parser and a printer at the same time.
 Operators in BiGrammar will often have an equivalent effect on both the parser and the printer, although some are asymmetrical.
-In the rest of this article we'll go through some examples that showcase the most important operators.
-Afterwards you will comfortably read grammars defined using BiGrammar.
+In this article we'll go through code examples showcasing the most important operators.
+Afterwards you will comfortably read BiGrammar code.

-#### Basics
+#### Parsing & printing
-Here is a grammar for a while loop:
+Here is a grammar for a common while loop:

 ```scala
 "while" ~ expression.inParenthesis.as(Condition) ~~ "{" %